 If you were to crack open the 1st edition of the Boy Scouts Handbook from 1911 and give it a quick perusal, you would discover that those kids were tougher and more capable than the vast majority of adults today.
-Over the course of the past hundred years we have grown used to convince but if we want to be truly ready it’s time to start learning what kept our ancestors alive.
+Over the course of the past hundred years, we have grown used to convince but if we want to be truly ready it’s time to start learning what kept our ancestors alive.

 Predicting The Weather

 We have all heard the adage “Red sun at night, sailors delight.”
 There is a least a little scientific basis backing it up.
 If the sky is clear enough to show red across the sky, it is likely that weather to the west is clear.
 My personal favorite and one I use most often is “Mackerel skies and mares’ tails Make tall ships carry low sails” which describes clouds and their formation in front of a low-pressure system.
-Look up a few of these adages and pay attention in your local area to how weather forms.
+Lookup a few of these adages and pay attention in your local area to how weather forms.

 Making Your Own

 The advent of Smartphones has destroyed most people’s ability to navigate.
 People simply can’t read maps anymore much less point out the cardinal directions in their area.
 Why know when you can google the fastest way to anywhere?
 Do yourself a favor and get a decent compass and map and learn the world around you, in the woods or on the streets.

 Edible Plants, Herbal Medicine, and Foraging

 Most people can’t tell you an Oak from a Maple, even our illustrious scouts!
-Even if they know Willow will treat a toothache or to use Walnut for an infection, how will they know which tree is which.
+Even if they know Willow will treat a toothache or to use Walnut for an infection, how will they know which tree is which?
 Or a worse scenario, poison hemlock looks suspiciously like wild carrot.
 Knowing which plants do what, how to identify them, and how to use them is a great skill!

 Fire Without Matches

 If you do much camping, watching someone struggle to get a fire lit with a lighter and natural materials can be an amusing pastime.
 If they don’t have a wad of paper or a chemical starter, their chances are dubious at best!
 Learn your fire lays and natural tinder sources.
 Then Learn to light a fire with a flint and steel and explore the challenging world of the bow drill.
 Never will you be more satisfied by the fire you made!

-With TV shows like Forged In Fire, a lot of people claim to be blacksmiths because they get a roughly knife shaped object and then grind it down.
+With TV shows like Forged In Fire, a lot of people claim to be blacksmiths because they get a roughly knife-shaped object and then grind it down.
 That isn’t blacksmithing.
 Knowing your materials and how to make nails, hinges, clasps, and a variety of tools is far more important.
 The blacksmith was often the most valued member of a community before the advent of factory machining.
 A simple forge is cheap and easy to set up, give it a try!